 Remember, just because it's an important day in your relationship does not mean that your lover wants you to drive yourself into debt just to show them a good time.
 Be careful with your purchases, plan ahead, and come out on February 15th happier than ever!

 And remember, if you want to really blow your SO's mind but need a little help with the financing, there's always the option of a quick and easy personal loan from Atlas Credit, which has locations throughout Oklahoma and Texas.
-We can lend you anywhere from $100 to $1,300 that you can pay back at your own pace.
+We can lend you anywhere from $100 to $1,400 that you can pay back at your own pace.
 Plan in advance and use our tips on how to save money on Valentine's Day with your sweetheart.
 Contact Atlas Credit before Valentine's Day to learn more!